zmp/robocar110_ros/docs/RosInstallation.md

 # ROS Installation

-If ROS is not installed, please, install it following the instruction for **melodic**:
+If ROS is not installed, please, install it following the instruction:

 http://wiki.ros.org/Installation/Ubuntu